-The Myanmar telecom industry has been rapidly evolving this past year, seeing the entrance of two more operators, Telenor and Ooredoo.
-The two newcomers joined the once-monopoly state-owned operator, Myanmar Posts and Telecommunications [MPT], to compete in one of Myanmar’s fastest growing industries.
+The Myanmar telecom industry has rapidly evolved seeing the entrance of two more operators, Telenor and Ooredoo.
+The two newcomers joined the once-monopoly state-owned operator, Myanmar Posts and Telecommunications, to compete in one of Myanmar’s fastest growing industries.

-The competition created by the operators in the market is a key driving force in achieving the government’s targeted mobile penetration rate.
-However, there are many daunting challenges that the industry as a whole faces.
+The competition created by operators is a key driving force in achieving the government’s targeted mobile penetration rate.
+However, there are many daunting challenges which Myanmar’s telecom industry faces.

 Challenges in the Myanmar Telecom Sector

 Firstly, there is issue case of a low mobile penetration rate.
-The rate was extremely low until recently due to the high costs involved with purchasing a mobile phone SIM card, as well as the call charges.
+The rate was extremely low until recently due to the high costs of purchasing a mobile phone SIM card.

-It has seen better days recently because the government has lowered the costs of purchasing a SIM card from what was once about US$1500 to about US$2.
+It’s improved recently because the government lowered the costs of purchasing a SIM card from what was once about US$1500 to about US$2.
 However, there is still quite a large part of the population that has yet to own a mobile phone.

 Secondly, expansion of base stations to enlarge the network coverage area has been met with some unexpected difficulties.
 The key problem standing in the way of rapid construction of base stations is that the land owner is very hard to contact most of the time.

-In Myanmar, it can be very difficult to find out the legitimate owner of certain plots of land.
+In Myanmar, it can be very difficult to find out the legitimate owner of some plots of land.
 There are a multitude of cases in which a plot of land is sold, yet the current owner has not bothered to actually change the plot owner’s name in the official government books.
-This leads to an extremely arduous process of finding out the land owner, after which the operators would have to ask for permission to build the base stations.
+This leads to an extremely difficult process of finding the land owner, after which the operators would have to ask for permission to build the base stations.

 Competition Heats Up

-There are challenges that the industry faces as a whole, yet there are also problems that the individual operators face – mainly their competition.
+There are challenges that the Myanmar telecom sector faces as a whole, yet there are also problems that the individual operators face – mainly their competition.

 It seems like ex-monopoly operator MPT is struggling against the newcomers.
 It had to join forces with Japan’s KDDI and Sumitomo to form the MPT-KDDI-Sumitomo Joint Operations to stay competitive.